-Wouldn't it be great to know who is being up front with you and who is just humouring you and your efforts?
-Understanding the people around you and their motivations is key to your success.
+Wouldn't it be great to know who is being upfront with you and who is just humoring you and your efforts?
+Understanding the people around you and their motivations are key to your success.
 Watching how key players interact with each other also speaks volumes.
 Armed with this skill you will have the upper hand in all communications.

 We don't often get the chance to explain who we are and what drives us at work.
 Sometimes we don't even get a chance to speak in meetings.
 What if you could clearly demonstrate who you are and what you are capable of doing without saying a word?
 You will be surprised at how much you've divulged about yourself once you have learned how to effectively speak nonverbally.